-CHIEF OF VASCULAR SURGERY, LILLE UNIVERSITY HOSPITAL, FRANCE
+PROFESSOR OF VASCULAR SURGERY, PARIS SUD UNIVERSITY, FRANCE

-Dr. Haulon is the chief of the vascular medical and surgical center at Lille University Hospital, which is the largest facility of its kind in France and one of the largest in Europe.
+Dr. Haulon is the chief of the vascular medical and surgical center at Paris Sud University.
 He is an internationally known expert in endovascular aortic repair, particularly in complex thoraco-abdominal (TAA) and arch aortic aneurysms and dissections.

 Zachary M. Arthurs, MD